drmercer/productive-slack/README.md

 # Project Goals

-* Enable Slack users to be intentional about where their attention goes, even if their workplace as a whole doesn't want to be.
+* Enable Slack users to be intentional about where their attention goes.

 ## Non-goals